-OR $\hfill\Box$ Transition report pursuant to section 13 or 15(d) of the securities exchange act of 1934
+OR $\hfill \Box$ Transition report pursuant to section 13 or 15(d) of the securities exchange act of 1934

-For the transition period from
+For the transition period from to

-001-38875 (Commission file number) loldings, Inc. as specified in its charter) D.I.
-(Exact name of registrant as specified in its charter) 02.0007727 Delaware - 83-0806637 State or other jurisdiction of (L.R.S.
-Employer incorporation or organization Identification No.) (I.R.S.
-Employer Identification No.) 1095 Broken Sound Parkway Suite 100 Boca Raton, 33487 (Address of principal executive offices) (Zip Code) 92-7660 mber, including area code Securities registered pursuan t to Section 12(b) of the Act: Title of each class Trading Symbol (s) Name of each exchange on which registered Class A Common Stock, \$0.01 par value per share GNLN Nasdaq Global Market Securities registered pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 40: 5 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15 (d) of the Act.
-Yes ☐ No 🗵 15(D 6d 6 3) E 1 A ( 610) 14.1 : 4 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+001-38875 (Commission file number) Greenlane Holdings, Inc. (Exact name of registrant as specified in its charter) Delaware 83-0806637 State or other jurisdiction of incorporation or organization 5 1 (I.R.S.
+Employer Identification No.) 1095 Broken Sound Parkw 1095 Broken Sound Parkway, Suite 100 Boca Rat ton, FL 33487 (Address of principal executive offices) · · · · · · · · · · · · · · · · · · · (Zip Code) (877) 292-7660 Registrant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, \$0.01 par value per share GNLN Nasdaq Global Market

+Securities registered pursuant to Section 12 (g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\ \square$ No $\ \square$

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15 (d) of the Act.
+Yes  No 🗓

-Indicate by check mark whether the registrant (1) has filed all reports to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filling requirements for the past 90 days.
-Yes 🗵 No £
+Indicate by check mark whether the registrant (1) has filed all reports to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 10 No 11

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes 🗵 No
+Yes 0 No 0

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and s assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered pub accounting firm that prepared or issued its audit report. □